okyeron/OMX-27/Docs.md

 ## Concepts

-Sequencer has 8 patterns (tracks).
+Sequencer modes have 8 patterns (tracks).

-Pots are mapped by default to CCs 21, 22, 23, 24 and 7 (volume).
+Potentiometers are mapped by default to CCs 21, 22, 23, 24 and 7 (volume).
 These can be changed in the firmware.
 Hopefully this will be configurable from a web-MIDI interface in future.

 ## Layout

-Top left key = AUX
+Top left key = AUX Key

-### In sequencer modes:

-AUX key is transport start/stop.

-__"Black keys" (sharp/flat keyboard keys) __

-The first 2 black keys are "Function Keys" (FUNC)
-- Function One (F1)
-- Function Two (F2)
+Potentiometers -

-The next 8 are Pattern Keys and they select the active sequence pattern.

-Hold a key (long press) to access parameters for that pattern.
-This is "Pattern-params".

-__"White keys" (bottom row)__

-Step Keys - These are your sequencer step on/off keys.

-Hold a key (long press) to access parameters for that step.
-This is "Note-select".

 __Encoder__